 One of the most common questions I’m asked by people in committed relationships who are struggling with anxiety is: What if I’m just convincing myself to stay?
-What if he’s a great guy (or girl) but I just don’t really love him?
+What if they’re a great partner but I just don’t really love them?
 It’s a valid question, and here’s my answer:

 Yes, it’s possible to convince yourself to stay with someone because they’re a great person.
-The question to ask is: How do you feel about him/around him/toward him when your heart is open and you’re not in an anxious state?
+The question to ask is: How do you feel about them when your heart is open and you’re not in an anxious state?
 That’s the baseline barometer; anything else is what happens when fear is in the driver’s seat.
 Fear is VERY convincing.
-It can tell you that you don’t really love him.
+It can tell you that you don’t really love them.
 It can tell you that you’re just convincing yourself.
-It feeds you culturally sanctioned lines like you should just know and that if you have to work this hard, it’s not really love.
+It feeds you culturally sanctioned lines like you should just knowand that if you have to work this hard, it’s not really love.

-Instead of asking if you really love him, some better questions to ask are: Do you like him?
-Do you enjoy his company? (again, when you’re not anxious).
-Do you like talking to him?
-Do you find him interesting?
+Instead of asking if you really love them, some better questions to ask are: Do you like them?
+Is there a baseline and foundation of friendship.
 Love is such a loaded word in our culture.
-It connotes such terms as “feeling head over heels”, having butterflies, and “knowing that he’s The One.”
-Love, quite simply, implies a feeling, but when it comes down to deciding something as monumental as choosing a marriage partner, you have to consider much more than a fleeting feeling.
+It connotes such terms as “feeling head over heels”, having butterflies, and “knowing that they’re The One.”
+Love, quite simply, implies a feeling, but real love and real attraction extend far beyond a fleeting feeling.

-Here’s another way to ask the question: when your heart is open (fear isn’t in the driver’s seat), do you feel connected to him?
+Here’s another way to ask the question: when your heart is open (fear isn’t in the driver’s seat), do you feel connected?
 Certainly you won’t connect to every person on the planet even when your heart is wide open.
 There are certain people that you will feel connected to, that you work well with, where there’s a certain ease and compatibility, and others where the chemistry just isn’t there.
 Did the word “chemistry” just spike your anxiety?
-It’s another buzzword in our culture, and one that triggers many of my anxious clients and eCourse participants.
+It’s another buzzword in our culture, and one that triggers many of my anxious clients and course participants.
 But I use is a bit differently than the mainstream usage.
-When I talk about chemistry, I ask my client or eCourse participant this question: When you’re not anxious, are you drawn to you’re partner?
-Again, do you feel connected to him and do you enjoy spending time together?
-(There’s a great thread on the Conscious Weddings eCourse archived message board with the title “Enough Spark”, where the wise women offer their thoughts on this buzzword).
+When I talk about chemistry, I ask my client or course participant this question: When you’re not anxious, are you drawn to your partner?
+Again, do you feel connectedto them and do you enjoy spending time together?
+There are several wonderful threads on the Break Free From Relationship Anxiety E-Course forum on this exact word.

 Even the word “connection” can mean different things to different people.
-ChristmasBride2006 wrote eloquently on this question in response to TrustandLove on the archived Conscious Weddings message board posts (which appear in the Conscious Weddings eCourse, as well as a fabulous interview with TrustandLove):
+ChristmasBride2006 wrote eloquently on this question in response to TrustandLove on the forum:

 “Perhaps a good place to start is asking yourself “what is connection?”
 What is it?
 It’s an elusive term, like chemistry or even love.
 It means different things to different people.
 Is feeling connected an emotional state for you?
 When I think of being connected with my husband, the feeling usually happens when we’re “jiving” together, i.e. working together towards the same goal, being on the same wavelength about an issue, and so on.
 This is not a permanent emotional state; relationships are typically full of ups and downs.
 I do remember the first profound feeling I had after being engaged was not feeling connected” to my fiancé.
 I remember telling Sheryl about this!
 It was like my ability to be emotionally on the same page as my husband had suddenly disappeared and I couldn’t find it, no matter how hard I tried.
 Kind of felt like there was this palpable wall of fear between us.
 It was a strange feeling and I sympathize with how you’re feeling now.
 It hurt, and it made me so sad.